kyverno/website/content/en/docs/Samples/best_practices/AddDefaultNetworkPolicy.md

 linkTitle: "Default deny all ingress traffic"
 weight: 1
 description: >
-  By default, Kubernetes allows communications across all pods within a cluster.
-Network policies and, a CNI that supports network policies, must be used to restrict communinications.
-  A default NetworkPolicy should be configured for each namespace to default deny all ingress traffic to the pods in the namespace.
-Application teams can then configure additional NetworkPolicy resources to allow desired traffic to application pods from select sources.
 ---

 By default, Kubernetes allows communications across all pods within a cluster.
 Network policies and, a CNI that supports network policies, must be used to restrict communinications.